-This can be achieved by doing something different; doing something that will absorb you or simply just doing some breathing exercises focusing on the breath alone that will take you into the present moment.
-Humour, having fun helps reduce the pressure when hitting the mental wall too, even for a few minutes.
+This can be achieved by doing something different; doing something that will absorb you or simply just doing some breathing exercises.
+Focusing on the breath alone that will take you into the present moment.
+Humour and having fun helps reduce the pressure when hitting the mental wall too, even for a few minutes.
 You must take a break.

 Dr Beeman found that increasing happiness increases the likelihood of insight with the opposite occurring with an increase in anxiety.

 Working with a partner can help create insights.
 Whist you’re suffering with mental shut down a partner might not be and can help you on your journey to find that wisdom.
 Insights appear with a buzz of positive impact, producing dopamine and adrenaline making you feel great.
 You can visually see this in people’s faces or hear it in their voices when an insight occurs.
 It’s a marvellous occasion and we all have them inside us to unearth.

 So, remember this; a greater inner cognitive awareness and reducing the mental noise will help you find the wisdom, the answer, the vision, the next idea or concept to take your life, relationship or business to another level.